pebauer68/tree/README.md

 around the crystal standard lib.
 Only one command is allowed per line.
 Semicolon is not supported !

+**Supported types for scripting**
+int32,string,proc,var-string,var-int32

+var-* types are a sort of pointer to a public var in a hash

 **Basic operators and their function name**

 \+    plus()